AJ Lee: Divas Champion and initial retirement (2013–2015)

-On August 26, AJ interrupted the cast of Total Divas (Note: The Total Divas cast consisted of Brie Bella, Nikki Bella, Naomi, Natalya, Cameron, Eva Marie, and JoJo Offerman.) during a post-match segment and insulted them.
+On August 26, AJ interrupted the cast of Total Divas (Note: The Total Divas cast consisted of Brie and Nikki Bella, Naomi, Natalya, Cameron, Eva Marie, and JoJo Offerman.) during a post-match segment and insulted them.
 She later vowed to defeat every member of the cast, and enlisted Tamina Snuka as her bodyguard.
 Throughout the remainder of the year, AJ successfully defended the championship against the trio of Brie Bella, Naomi, and Natalya at Night of Champions, Brie Bella at both Battleground and Hell in a Cell, and Natalya at TLC.
 She also captained a team at Survivor Series in a traditional seven-on-seven elimination tag team match against the entire cast, which her team lost.

 In January 2014, AJ became the longest-reigning Divas Champion at the time.
 (Note: She surpassed Maryse's 216-day reign set in July 2009 (recognized as 212 days by WWE).)
 After fending off title contenders Cameron and Natalya, AJ renewed her on-screen rivalry with SmackDown General Manager Vickie Guerrero, who forced her to defend the Divas Championship in a 14-woman match at WrestleMania XXX.
 AJ won the match on April 6, marking the first time the championship had been contested for at WWE's flagship event.
 The next night on Raw, AJ challenged the debuting Paige to an impromptu title match and was defeated, ending her then-record reign at 295 days.
 (Note: Nikki Bella broke the record in September 2015, with a 301-day reign.)
 Mendez was subsequently granted time off.

 AJ and Paige were rivals throughout 2014 (left) before they allied together in March 2015 (right).